More often than not we struggle to understand what exactly made a project successful.

 The process of deciding what data to measure highlights what is important to any business.
 One way to approach data collection is to:

 - Assess the benefit of measuring each piece of data

 - Create a final set of metrics to record

 - Define targets to hit that become the benchmark of success.

 Most businesses understand the importance of targets and set them at the start of every year.
+Most businesses collect as much data as they can and store it in their CMDB or asset management vault, and then align it with their objectices.
 What we often forget to do is measure the data that contributes to the success, or failure, of hitting these targets.

 Every business has different targets, so the data we measure to assess performance will differ depending on the company.
 However, the principle of measuring the data remains the same.

 CandidSky measures success across departments with different targets.
 For the purpose of this example, let’s concentrate on our brand marketing targets:

 - Leads generated